CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 #### What is javascript?

+~ is a programming language, that conforms to the ECMAScript specification.

+It is high-level, often just-in-time compiled, and multiparadigm.

+It is used for websites' client-side page behavior

 #### When to use AJAX?
 Bring examples of its usage.

+If you do not want to load the whole page when a button is pushed or a request is sent from another page

 #### What is DOM and how to manipulate it from Javascript?

+Document Object Model - JS can change its elements, attributes and styles;

+JS also can add create, remove these elements, and JS can react to all existing HTML events on a page

 #### What are events and how/why to use them in Javascript?
 #### What is event bubbling/capturing?
 How would you use it?

+Callback hell

 #### What is JSON and how do we use it?

 ## Software engineering